Geneva Sustainable Management Workshops

 Once a month, gain skills and expand your networks, and advance your business development.

-(To register for a monthly workshop, create your user account below on this page)
+(To register for a monthly workshop, create your user account below on this page.
+People with a user account on this website will receive the attendance confirmation form by email.)

 Global Impact Projects: when International Geneva moves from pain to action